Social and Emotional Learning – The Key for Developing the Whole Child

 — Annie Head (@AnnieHeadTIC) October 24, 2018

-Check out this blog post on how you can begin to infuse SEL into your Social Studies classroom.
+Check out this blog post on how you can begin to infuse social and emotional learning activities into your Social Studies classroom.

 Whole Child Development:

-By integrating Social Emotional Learning into classrooms, educators are helping children to develop:
+By integrating Social and Emotional activities, educators are helping children to develop:

 - Self-Awareness – See their connection between current tasks and their personal goals and interests.